nomilous/ipso/README.md

 ### Injection Decorator

-It is placed in front of the test function.
+It is placed in front of the test functions.

 ```coffee
 ipso = require 'ipso'